fahrishih/kube-labs/RBAC/basic-rbac/namespace-role/step1/step1.md

 Your RoleBinding needs a reference to the Role you created and should specify the "pod-reader" user in its subjects section.
 </details>

-> Note: For this challenge, we've simulated the existence of a user named "pod-reader".
-In a real cluster, you would need to create certificates and configure authentication properly.

 Begin your challenge now!